sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 + isStart = false
 ) => {
 - const increment = isFirst ?
 0 : timeSlotMinutes;
++ // Use the default booking length for non-first slots
++ // Use the first booking length for first end boundary
++ // Use 0 for first start boundary
 + const increment = !isFirst
-+   ? timeSlotMinutes   // Use the default booking length for non-first slots
++   ? timeSlotMinutes
 +   : !isStart
-+   ? firstSlotMinutes  // Use the first booking length for first end boundary
++   ? firstSlotMinutes
-+   : 0;                // Use 0 for first start boundary
++   : 0;
   return moment(currentMomentOrDate)
     .clone()
     ...